davidulloa3/week_3_323/README.md

 # One Insight From the Trace?

-We did not need to specify how the NFA should react to certain symbols.
-If it were DFA, there would only be a one state transition for each symbol in the tests.
+In the trace for 'baab' shows the NFA stays in n0 through the first b, then it only branches when it hits the 'a' which starts the abb attempt.

 # Team + Proof